 Tethered Capture

 Tethered shooting is any method that allows displaying captured images on an external video monitor or transferring captured images to a computer where they can be viewed on the monitor.
 There are several different approaches to tethered shooting and each approach has different workflow considerations.
-We discuss the various technologies in this section.
+Our free downloadable PDF, The Ultimate Tethering Guide, provides comprehensive coverage of best practices for setting up an archival tethering workflow including:

 Tethering with video out